NicodemusGurion/nicodemusgurion.github.io/_posts/What blood fractions can Jehovah’s witnesses take?.md

 Red blood cells, also known as erythrocytes, are specialized cells within the blood that play a crucial role in transporting oxygen from the lungs to the body's tissues and carrying carbon dioxide, a waste product, back to the lungs for elimination.
 They don’t even have a nucleus with DNA in them.
 Apart from the cell membrane they only contain hemoglobin and enzymes needed for their cellular functioning.

-Small amounts of red blood cells normally travel from a baby to the mother in tge womb.
+Small amounts of red blood cells normally travel from a baby to the mother in the womb.

 ## Hemoglobin

 Hemoglobin is the protein found within red blood cells that enables them to carry oxygen.
 It is responsible for the characteristic red color of blood.
-Hemoglobin consists of four protein chains called globins, each containing a heme group that can bind to oxygen molecules.
-Oxygen binds to the heme groups when red blood cells pass through the lungs, and it is released to the tissues that require oxygen for metabolism.
+Oxygen binds to hemoglobin when red blood cells pass through the lungs, and it is released to the tissues that require oxygen for metabolism.

 ## Membrane Proteins

 Red blood cells possess various membrane proteins that are involved in their structure, function, and interaction with other cells and substances.
 These proteins include the band 3 protein (anion exchanger), glycophorins (surface glycoproteins), and spectrins (structural proteins).
 They contribute to the flexibility, shape, and stability of red blood cells.

-It is worth noticing that there is no difference between these cell membranes and other animal crll membranes that you consume in a normal diet.
+It is worth noticing that there is no difference between these cell membranes and other animal cell membranes that you consume in a normal diet.
 Also it is impossible to remove all red blood cells out of meat, so if you have ever eaten meat, you have eaten red blood cells.

 ## Enzymes